Shreya-Wani/ToDoList-LocalHost/README.md

 ## Future Improvements

-- Make the layout responsive for mobile and tablet devices
 - Add the ability to edit tasks
 - Add filter options like All, Completed, and Pending
 - Host the project live using GitHub Pages